obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 pipeline.
 The admission will return a reserved resource-set or error.
 In case of successful admission the resource set will be stored in the CCI Store and made available to the cpu manager policy.
 In the case of failure the error is reported back to user and the Pod allocation is cancelled.
+In the admission function we pass a list of available cpusets which can allow us to inform drivers about system-reserved resources.

 `CCIAddContainerResource` function is called before container start with a given Pod name and container name, cgroup of Pod and the container id.
 The driver than